elaconf/freelancers/individual-profiles/butler.md

 # Ebonie Butler

 ## About ✨
 Hiya!
-I'm Ebonie from Philadelphia and I'm a full-time WordPress developer at Yikes Inc. But I also do part-time freelance work, assisting clients and web agencies with their web development needs.
+I'm Ebonie from Philadelphia and I'm a full-time WordPress developer at Yikes Inc. But I also do part-time freelance work, assisting various clients with their web development needs.

 ![Ebonie Butler photo](https://www.ebonie.me/wp-content/uploads/2017/09/me-300x300.jpg) <!-- add a link to a photo within the parenthesis if you wish! -->